Digital Banking Safety, Awareness and Protection

 - If applicable to some websites, always verify your login image and passphrase to ensure they match what you have selected.
 If they do not match, do not continue the login as fraudsters may be attempting to capture your login information and reroute you to another fictitious site.

-- Ensure you have a current phone number and/or email address contained in your online banking profile for out-of-band step-up authentication and alerts.
+- Ensure you have a current phone number and/or email address contained in your digital banking profile for out-of-band step-up authentication and alerts.

 Be sure to sign off session when completed.
 Do not just close the page, “X” out or go to another site leaving the session open.